oracle/opengrok/OpenGrok-Messages.md

 application and displayed to the users.
 One can easily notify users about some important events, for example that the reindex is being in progress and that the searched information can be inconsistent.

+While there are visible messages in the user interface, you can send a couple of other messages regarding configuration and web application statistics.
+All types are listed below.

 ## Types